Arthur Mourgue

 He has previously played for Saint-Esteve in the Elite One Championship.

 Background

 Mourgue was born in Saint-Étienne, Auvergne-Rhône-Alpes, France.

 Playing career

+Catalans Dragons

-In 2018 he made his Catalans debut in the Super League against the Warrington Wolves.
+In 2018, Mourgue made his début for the Catalans Dragons in the Super League against the Warrington Wolves.

-On 9 October 2021, he played for Catalans in their 2021 Super League Grand Final defeat against St. Helens.
+In 2021, Mourgue was part of the Catalans team that won the League Leaders' Shield.
+On 9 October, 2021, Mourgue played for Catalans in their 2021 Super League Grand Final defeat against St Helens.

+On 14 October, 2023, Mourgue played in Catalans' 2023 Super League Grand Final loss to the Wigan Warriors, coming off the interchange bench with 15 minutes remaining.

+Hull Kingston Rovers

+On 16 March, 2025, Mourgue joined Hull Kingston Rovers until the end of the 2028 season.

+At the 2025 Magic Weekend, Mourgue scored two tries and kicked nine goals as Hull Kingston Rovers defeated Salford 54-0.